patrickleet/bootstrap-override-boilerplate/README.md

 1) Bootstrap Submodule
 ----------------------

-I've found it's optimal to use include bootstrap as a submodule to easily keep it up to date with the latest version of Twitter Bootstrap.
+I've found it's optimal to include bootstrap as a submodule to easily keep it up to date with the latest version of Twitter Bootstrap.

 Follow these instructions for cloning a project with submodules:
 [Cloning a Project with Submodules](http://git-scm.com/book/en/Git-Tools-Submodules#Cloning-a-Project-with-Submodules)

-tl;dr;
+tl;dr;:

     git clone <<git-url>>
     git submodule init
     git submodule update